 Alzheimer Society - Dementia Connect

 If you need dementia support, they're here for you.
-We know dementia affects everyone differently.
+Dementia affects everyone differently.
 So whether you, a loved one, a friend or neighbour is affected by dementia, they're here to support you.

 Rapid Access Team

-The rapid access service team acts as a single point of access for all referrals to older peoples services 365 days a year.
+The rapid access team acts as a single point of access for referrals to older people's services.
+It is available 365 days of the year.

 Age UK